gregduncan/coderpad-frontend-challenge/README.md

 This will install all the dependencies required to run the code challenge.

 ### Run the local server

+To boot up the apprun the following command in a terminal at the repo root:

 ```bash
 npm run dev